draconian-marshmallows/DraconianScaffoldUnityProject/README.md

     - [x] Panel
     - [x] Drop Down

+- [ ] See if there's a way to figure out if the editor initial-load scene's set & add warning.
+- [ ] See if there's a way to auto run the script to set the initial editor scene load on startup.
 - [ ] See if there's a way to add scenes to the build configuration programatically.

 - [x] Add all standard uGUI prefabs.